Ian Lapraik: Early life

 Lapraik was born in Edinburgh, but lived most of his early life in Glasgow.
 He suffered from tuberculosis of the knee at age seven and had been crippled for five years including two years with his leg in plaster.
 When he was at university, he was still thought to be too "fragile" for vigorous sports, although he had worked on his strength by running.
-He was also excluded from the Officers Training Corps, despite having achieved distinction as a runner in international inter-student games.
+He was also excluded from the Officer Training Corps, despite having achieved distinction as a runner in international inter-student games.

 Lapraik was educated at the High School of Glasgow (1927–1934) and Glasgow University.
 He then qualified as a lawyer.